pandoc-jp/pandoc-doc-ja/lua-filters.rst

 ``walk_inline (element, filter)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Apply a filter inside an inline element, walking its contents.
+Returns a
+(deep) copy on which the filter has been applied: the original element
+is left untouched.

 Parameters: